Most Popular Python Interview Questions and Answers to Crack any Interview Successfully.

 Top Python Interview Questions and Answers

-Enlisted below are the most commonly asked interview questions and answers on Python.
+Enlisted below are the most commonly asked interview questions and answers on Python programming language.

 Q #1) Can Python be used for web client and web server side programming?
 And which one is best suited to Python?